Man1sh28/file-compress/readme.md

 - 🗜️ Compress files on the fly
 - 💾 Download compressed files instantly
 - 🔗 Web-based interface using Streamlit
+- to increase the size of file that u can upload just edit the code in streamlit   -> config.toml

 ---